What Kind of Wine Buyer are You? – Where to Buy Wine Part 2

 About the worst thing I usually hear about wine drinking habits is the following:

 “I don’t drink white wine.”
 Really?
 Wow, you are an unfortunately misguided drinker.
-It’s one thing to say you prefer a style of wine, it’s another thing all together to say you won’t ever drink a certain wine.
+It’s one thing to say you prefer a style of wine, it’s another thing altogether to say you won’t ever drink a certain color of wine.

 Chances are you probably have never had a good white wine or one that was well paired with food.
 I have heard this many times, over and over, time and again and the only actual fact I get is that it turns their teeth red.
 Ok, if you are self-conscious sure, that works.
 But I bet 9 out of 10 times the reason is mental and tied to the idea that red wine is perceived as being more sophisticated and white wine less classy.
 If you think you are classy just because you are drinking a red wine, sure, keep telling yourself that and pass me the Meursault!